conormag94/xkcd-downloader/README.md

 # XKCD Downloader

-Bash script which pulls the latest XKCD comic and saves it as a PNG.
+Experimenting with Bash - a script which pulls the latest XKCD comic and saves it as a PNG.

 Requires json_pp if not already installed